kentanakadpp/mat_points_interp_rkhs/README.md

 As written below, the programs with the prefix "SOCP_" are based on the second-order cone programming problems, which are proposed in the above article.
 Those with the profix "P_greedy_" are programs that yield points by the P-greedy algorithm.
 We used them for comparing the P-greedy algorithm with the proposed methods in the article.

 In the "SOCP_" programs, MOSEK optimization toolbox for MATLAB 8.1.0.56 is used.
 It is provided by <a href="https://www.mosek.com/">MOSEK ApS</a>.
-The function mosekopt() is used to solve the SCOP problems.
+The function <b>mosekopt()</b> is used to solve the SCOP problems.

 Below are the descriptions of the program files.